Direct Brain Stimulation, a Billion Dollar Invention? Not Yet.

 tDCS doesn’t trigger a set of neurons, it merely makes them more or less likely to fire.
 If we want to create long-term changes in the brain’s happiness regions, the neuronal connections we want to strengthen need to be triggered while the tDCS is active, perhaps by listening to upbeat music or doing loving-kindness meditation.

 Another limitation is a lack of focality.
-The image below compares the effects of traditional tDCS with a newer technology.
+The image below compares the effects of traditional tDCS with newer technology.
 The areas colored in light blue and green are the areas being stimulated, while the area in deep blue is unaffected.

 Traditional tDCS is more a gigantic hammer than a precise scalpel – almost 50% of the brain is getting shocked.
 Trying to learn tennis faster?
-Not only is the motor cortex being stimulated, but so is the frontal lobe, the parietal lobe, and the somatosensory cortex.
+Not only is the motor cortex is stimulated, but so is the frontal lobe, the parietal lobe, and the somatosensory cortex.
 12

 I’ll soon purchase a tDCS device, but more for experimentation – although the potential benefits are sky-high, we’re years or more away from seeing a reliable protocol that works for most people.
 But if I were an angel investor, this is where I’d be putting my money.